patrickdappollonio/twitch-stream/README.md

 ### Usage

-To use the application, open your command line app —on Windows, it's called "Command Prompt" while in Macintosh it's called "Terminal"—, then drag the recently downloaded executable and drop it on the command line.
-That will show the full path to the executable in the command line.
-After that, just pass the corresponding parameters, like this:
+Open your command line app —on Windows, it's called "Command Prompt" while in Macintosh it's called "Terminal"—, then drag the recently downloaded executable and drop it on the command line.
+That will show the full path to the executable as text in the command line.
+After that, just add the corresponding extra parameters, like the Twitch Streamer Username you want to see (here we're going to use `patrickdappollonio`) and the stream quality (here we're going to use `best`), like this:

 ```
 twitch-stream patrickdappollonio best
 ```

-That will show you the URL for the Best Streaming available to the user `patrickdappollonio`.
+That will show you the URL for the selected quality (or the best found if none match the requested quality) available for the user `patrickdappollonio`.
 Alternatively, you could also open the Stream in VLC (if you have it installed) by appending the `--vlc` parameter...

 ```
 twitch-stream patrickdappollonio best --vlc